-These two buildings, originally named Jamestown North and Jamestown South, respectively, are the first buildings on William & Mary's campus to be named after African-American individuals.
+These two buildings, originally named Jamestown North and Jamestown South, are the first buildings on William & Mary's campus to be named after African-American individuals.
 The rededication ceremony took place in the Fall of 2016.

 Carroll F. S. Hardy Hall

 Dr. Carroll F. S. Hardy touched hundreds of lives during her tenure at William & Mary.
 Initially serving as Assistant Dean of Multicultural Affairs, Dr. Hardy worked to show students of color that they had a future at William & Mary.
 She encouraged students to pursue higher education and served as a resource to African-American students as they matriculated at a predominantly white institution.
-Dr. Hardy went on to form The Stuart Educational Leadership Group, Inc. with her siblings in 1995.
-She received honorary alumnus status from William & Mary in 2012 before her passing later that year.
+Dr. Hardy went on to form the Stuart Educational Leadership Group, Inc. with her siblings in 1995.
+She received honorary alumnus status from William & Mary in 2012 before her death later that year.